×

 • Egress router pods

-• OVN-Kubernetes, the default network provider in OpenShift Container Platform 4.14 and later versions, uses the following IP address ranges internally: 100.64.0.0/16, 169.254.169.0/29, 100.88.0.0/16, fd98::/64, fd69::/125, and fd97::/64.
-If your cluster uses OVN-Kubernetes, do not include any of these IP address ranges in any other CIDR definitions in your cluster or infrastructure.
+• Before migrating to OVN-Kubernetes, ensure that the following IP address ranges are not in use: 100.64.0.0/16, 169.254.169.0/29, 100.88.0.0/16, fd98::/64, fd69::/125, and fd97::/64.
+OVN-Kubernetes uses these ranges internally.
+Do not include any of these ranges in any other CIDR definitions in your cluster or infrastructure.

 The following sections highlight the differences in configuration between the aforementioned capabilities in OVN-Kubernetes and OpenShift SDN network plugins.